Music of Reginald R. Robinson, Live in Concert

 An American Original

-R4’s latest CD (recorded live July 10, 2015) features a balance of uptempo Tin Pan Alley rags, classic ragtime, early blues and formative jazz.
+This CD, recorded live July 10, 2015, features a balance of uptempo Tin Pan Alley rags, classic ragtime, early blues and formative jazz.
 The ensemble’s first live album, “An American Original” also includes a spoken historical narrative by executive director William Pemberton.

 A fully adjustable, cotton twill cap featuring the R4 logo.